My dad died this week. This is a story I wrote a couple of years ago about him.

 “I think we gave them to Goodwill.”

-“You better not have given them to Goodwill!” she said.
+“You better not have given them to Goodwill!”

 “Why do you need them?”